diku-dk/futhark-book/language.rst

 using a pattern in a ``let``-binding.
 For example, we can say ``foo.1`` to extract the first component of a tuple.

-Note that the fields of a record must constitute a prefix of the positive numbers for it to be considered a tuple.
+Notice that the fields of a record must constitute a prefix of the positive numbers for it to be considered a tuple.
 The record type ``{1:i32,3:f64}`` does not correspond to a tuple, and neither does ``{2:i32,3:f64}`` (but ``{2:f64,1:i32}`` is equivalent to the tuple